Alfred Police Department reports four COVID-19 infections

 The infections are the second announcement by law enforcement in the county.

-In early April, an Allegany County Sheriff’s Office deputy tested positive, with officials noting the deputy contracted the illness outside of work and no other deputies or inmates at the Allegany County Jail.
+In early April, an Allegany County Sheriff’s Office deputy tested positive, with officials noting the deputy contracted the illness outside of work and no other deputies or inmates at the Allegany County Jail were affected.

 According to the Fraternal Order of Police, thousands of officers nationwide have been infected during the pandemic.
 To date, 101 police officers have died of the disease, including 29 in New York.